Woodstock: Aftermath

-In the years immediately following the festival, Woodstock co-producers John Roberts and Joel Rosenman, along with Robert Pilpel, wrote Young Men with Unlimited Capital: The Inside Story of the Legendary Woodstock Festival Told By The Two People Who Paid for It, a book about the goings-on behind the scenes during the production of the Woodstock Festival.
+In the years immediately following the festival, Woodstock co-producers John Roberts and Joel Rosenman, along with Robert Pilpel, wrote Young Men with Unlimited Capital: The Inside Story of the Legendary Woodstock Festival Told By The Two People Who Paid for It, a book about the events behind the scenes during the production of the Woodstock Festival.

-Max Yasgur refused to rent out his farm for a 1970 revival of the festival, saying, "As far as I know, I'm going back to running a dairy farm."
-Yasgur died in 1973.

-Bethel voters did not re-elect Supervisor Amatucci, in an election held in November 1969, because of his role in bringing the festival to the town and the upset attributed to some residents.
-Although accounts vary, the loss was only by a very small margin of between six and fifty votes.
+Bethel voters did not re-elect Supervisor Amatucci in an election held in November 1969 because of his role in bringing the festival to the town and the upset attributed to some residents.
+Although accounts vary, it was decided by only a small margin of between six and fifty votes.
 The New York State Legislature and the Town of Bethel also enacted mass gathering laws designed to prevent any more festivals from occurring.

 Approximately 80 lawsuits were filed against Woodstock Ventures, primarily by farmers in the area.
 The movie financed settlements and paid off the $1.4 million of debt (equivalent to $ million today) Roberts and Rosenman had incurred from the festival.
+Max Yasgur refused to rent out his farm for a 1970 revival of the festival, saying, "As far as I know, I'm going back to running a dairy farm."
+Yasgur died in 1973.

 In 1984, at the original festival site, land owners Louis Nicky and June Gelish put up a monument marker with plaques called "Peace and Music" by a local sculptor from nearby Bloomingburg, Wayne C. Saward.

 Attempts were made to prevent people from visiting the site.
 Its owners spread chicken manure, and during one anniversary, tractors and state police cars formed roadblocks.
 Twenty thousand people gathered at the site in 1989 during an impromptu 20th anniversary celebration.
 In 1997 a community group put up a welcoming sign for visitors.
 Unlike Bethel, the town of Woodstock made several efforts to capitalize on its connection.
 Bethel's stance eventually changed and the town began to embrace the festival.
 Efforts were undertaken to forge a link between Bethel and Woodstock.